aiden-powers/aiden-powers-open-graphics/FRC-Sonic_Squirrels/readme.md

 # Sonic Squirrels
 The Sonic Squirrels are a FIRST Robotics Competition (FRC) team located in Snohomish, Washington.

-## Open Graphics Commitment
+## Notes
-SOME designs in this collection are commited to open graphics.
-Notably, our branding fonts are paid-to-use.
+- These designs are reference-only images.
+- Our branding fonts are paid-to-use.
+(Vermin Vibes and its variations)

 ## Fonts
 ### Paid Fonts